Coltsfoot

 • Veno-occlusive disease: This condition blocks small blood vessels in the liver and can lead to liver failure.
 Even short-term exposure to coltsfoot’s alkaloids may trigger this complication1.

-• Digestive discomfort: Nausea, stomach pain, and diarrhea are common, especially at higher doses.
+• Digestive discomfort: Nausea, stomach pain, and diarrhea are common—especially at higher doses.

+If you’re exploring smoking blend ingredients, safer herbal alternatives exist.
 Talk to a healthcare professional before trying coltsfoot—especially if you have liver conditions or take medications regularly.

 Legal Status